jyueling/mini_project2/README.md

 # mini_project2
-model.py is used to train the model predict.py is used to use the model to predicr the image
+model.py is used to train the model '\n' predict.py is used to use the model to predicr the image